blade-lang/blade-docs/quick-learn.markdown

 layout: home
 title: Quick Language Overview
 nav_order: 1
-description: A single page introduction to the Blade programming language.
+description: A single-page introduction to the Blade programming language.
 For the advanced and experienced ones.
 ---

 # Quick Language Overview
 {: .fs-9 }

-For those with good programming experience, reading through tons of pages of documentation may look like a waste of time since they'll already be equiped enough to pick of new stuffs fast.
+For those with good programming experience, reading through tons of pages of documentation may look like a waste of time since they'll already be equipped enough to pick off new stuff fast.
 If you are one of them &mdash; this is for you!

 > Click the `REPL` box to toggle the REPL mode on and off.